Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

+!!!
+THIS IS A DRAFT AND NOT A FINISHED DOCUMENT FOR EARLY FEEDBACK !!!

 # Abstract

 This document is about an early - probably the first - attempt to port the [official IOTA Ict node](https://github.com/iotaledger/ict.git) implementation written in Java to the Rust programming language.
 This rather basic implementation was named **Ictarus** and we will be using it for reference during this document.
 Its source code can be found [here](https://github.com/Alex6323/Ictarus.git).
 The author's intention was to get a good understanding about the inner workings of the Ict node software and at the same time deepen his knowledge about the Rust programming language.
-This document is intended to summarize the his findings and explain some architectural deviations compared to the Java prototype that were necessary to end up with an idiomaticly written software.
+This document is intended to summarize the findings and explain some architectural deviations from the Java prototype that were necessary to end up with an idiomatically written software.

 # Why using Rust for Ict